 In one of the houses that had been lived in around 6700-6500 BC the archaeologist discovered the bones of a woman between 35 and 50 years old and organic soot found on her remains.
 According Dr. Harabasz, this suggests the woman had inhaled hearth fumes, which had caused chronic obstructive pulmonary disease (COPD) that may have led to changes in her lung tissue, “resulting in respiratory failure.”

 The archaeologists discovered bodies in shallow graves covered with plaster and some had been reopened to remove body parts to make room for new corpses and Dr. Harabasz linked this occurrence to the wider context in which the remains were discovered.
-She noted that the hearth was located in an area inside the home without good ventilation meaning the fumes were unable to escape, which would have depreciated the air quality, indicating she was buried in her own home.
+She noted that the hearth was located in an area inside the home without good ventilation meaning the fumes were unable to escape, which would have depreciated the air quality.

 Aerial shot from one of the Neolithic homes in the ancient city of Çatalhöyük. ( Çatalhöyük Research Project / CC BY-NC-SA 2.0)